Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 *Including modules in Jasmine tests*
 - In a typical project, the code that you're testing won't live in the `.spec.js` file, so you'll want to import it modules into your spec file.
-- Require packages you need in your test at the top of the spec file.
-Files/modules that are being tested need to have a `module.exports` in them.
-Then they can be required in the spec file.
+- Require the packages you need in your test at the top of the spec file.
+Modules that are being tested need to have a `module.exports` in them.
 ```javascript
 // src/myFunction.js
 function myFunction() {};